57th Annual 2020 Event

-- Saturday, May 4, 2019 — 9 am to 6 pm — Around 400 art, crafts and antiques booths cover eight downtown blocks, plus food vendors and live musical entertainment at riverfront stage.
-HEADLINE BANDS: 3:30 – 5 pm FIREFALL & POCO.
+- Saturday — 9 am to 6 pm — Around 400 art, crafts and antiques booths cover eight downtown blocks, plus food vendors and live musical entertainment at riverfront stage.

-- Sunday, May 5, 2019 (10 am to 5 pm).
-Art, crafts and antiques booths, food vendors, live musical entertainment at riverfront.
-A Fernandina favorite band, The Swingin’ Medallions at 2 pm (first set) and 3:45 pm.
+- Sunday — 10 am to 5 pm — Art, crafts and antiques booths, food vendors, live musical entertainment at riverfront.

 The Isle of Eight Flags Shrimp Festival kicks off each year with the Pirate Parade, held on Thursday evening leading up to May’s first weekend.
-The parade starts at 6 pm in downtown Fernandina’s historic district (route is Ash St., then Centre).
+The parade is held rain or shine, and starts at 6 pm in downtown Fernandina’s historic district (route is Ash St., then Centre).

 Parade Highlight, The Pirates

 The traditional parade route heads west along Ash Street (from 8th Street) toward riverfront, then turns and heads east along historic Centre Street (back to Central Park).
 Beaded pirate necklaces and candy are traditionally handed out to kids along the parade route.
-Right after the parade ends, a free “Sounds on Centre” outdoor concert will be held.
-So hang around to enjoy the music and dancing in the street!
+Right after the parade ends, a free “Sounds on Centre” outdoor concert is held.
+So hang around to enjoy the music and dancing in the street.